GeotrekCE/Geotrek-admin/docs/installation.rst

 Software update
 ---------------

+WARNING:

+Intermediate versions are required to upgrade your instance.

+If your version is < 2.13.1, you need to install this version.

+If your version is < 2.16.2, you need to install this version

 All versions are published on `the Github forge <https://github.com/GeotrekCE/Geotrek-admin/releases>`_.
 Download and extract the new version in a separate folder (**recommended**).